 Encourage more parents, where appropriate, to make family-based arrangements by providing separated families with easier access to resources, guidance and support and a newly enhanced online calculation tool for CMS using verified income data (for example, HMRC data).
-Some aspects of this proposal may be more applicable in Great Britain as Child Maintenance ii.
-'Streamline' the service by removing the Direct Pay option

-Choices (a service provided by the Northern Ireland CMS) can provide advice and an online calculation of a child maintenance payment.
+Some aspects of this proposal may be more applicable in Great Britain as Child Maintenance Choices (a service provided by the Northern Ireland CMS) can provide advice and an online calculation of a child maintenance payment.